 Applications to change rates

-In general, a utility applies to the OEB for a full review of its delivery rates every 5 years.
-In Cost of Service applications, utilities outline all of their costs — from trucks and buildings to proposed investments in infrastructure, like pipelines and wires, and their plans to maintain it.
-We review these major rate requests carefully, and our review often results in a different amount than the original request.
-For the years in between, the utility's rates are adjusted using a formula.
+In general, every five years a utility applies to the OEB to reset its rates through a full review of its costs to provide service.
+In these cost-based applications, utilities outline all of their costs — from trucks and buildings to proposed investments in infrastructure, like pipelines and wires – and their plans to maintain their system.
+We review these major rate requests carefully, and our review often results in rates that are lower than what the utility asked for.
+For the years in between, the utility's rates are adjusted using an OEB-approved formula that accounts for inflation and the OEB’s assessment of productivity in the sector and efficiency improvements expected of the utility.

 In reviewing rate applications, we look for evidence of reasonable prices, good reliability and quality service so that we can be sure that the utility is meeting their customers’ needs, while also remaining financially viable.